klenert17/Engineering_4_Notebook/README.md

 [THIS IS MY CODE WOOOOOOOOOOOOOO](https://github.com/klenert17/Engineering_4_Notebook/blob/main/raspberry-pi/LandingAreaPart2.py)

 #### Reflection
 I had already done the wiring of the OLED schrron from previous assignments, so I resused that.
 I also reused the code I had used from the previous assignment.
 I added lines from my previous OLED assignment and with help from google, I was able to come up with this code.
 I used lots of "While True" loops to create a consistant display.
+I copied my entire coding assignment from River.
+[Here is a link to their notebook.] (https://github.com/rivques/Engr4Code)

 &nbsp;